Melian (Middle-earth): Fictional biography

 Melian and her husband, now known as Elu Thingol, settle in Beleriand, and establish a realm called Doriath, which they rule over as its monarchs.
-Their only daughter, Lúthien, is the most beautiful child of Ilúvatar who ever lived.
+Their only daughter, Lúthien, is the most beautiful person who ever lived in Middle-earth.
 Weaving "much magic and mystery" around Thingol's halls, Melian uses her vast powers to shroud Doriath in an impenetrable, invisible barrier known as the Girdle of Melian to protect them from Morgoth's forces.
 It prevents anyone from entering without her or Thingol's permission, bewildering and confusing travellers and wanderers, or driving them mad.
 The Girdle of Melian proves to be stronger than any power except unselfish love as the mortal Man Beren, who falls in love with her daughter, manages to overcome it.
-As a divine being in Tolkien's legendarium, Melian's bloodline which is carried on from the marriage between Beren and Lúthien represents "a strain of the Ainur who were with Iluvatar before Eä": her descendants include Elwing, Elrond, Arwen, Elendil, and Aragorn.
+As a divine being in Tolkien's legendarium, Melian's bloodline which is carried on from the marriage between Beren and Lúthien represents "a strain of the Ainur who were with Ilúvatar before Eä": her descendants include Elwing, Elrond, Arwen, Elendil, and Aragorn.

 Said to be wiser than "any child of Middle-Earth", Melian is known for her insights into the future, though her counsel is repeatedly left unheeded.
 In The Children of Húrin, Melian is depicted as trying in vain to "avert the evil that was prepared in the thought of Morgoth": she attempts to convince Morwen against leaving the safety of Doriath, advises Túrin on the best course of action, and warns Beleg not to take up Anglachel, a cursed blade forged by the Dark Elf Eöl.
-She does convince Hurin to come to terms with his grief over the tragic fate of his family, after he goes on a violent rampage fuelled by rage and bitterness.
+She does convince Húrin to come to terms with his grief over the tragic fate of his family, after he goes on a violent rampage fuelled by rage and bitterness.
 Thingol himself seldom heeds her advice or warnings; this leads to disaster when his greed for the Silmaril retrieved from Morgoth's crown triggers a series of events which culminates in his own death and the fall of Doriath.
 Following Thingol's passing, she confers with Lúthien and Beren one final time, before returning to Valinor on her own.